Tallinn in 1 Day

 Toompea Hill

 We round our trip off with a climb up Toompea Hill.
-This elevated area is home to several notable landmarks and offers breath taking panoramic views of the city.
-Toompea Castle, a magnificent fortress, dominates the skyline.
-While entry to the castle is restricted, visitors can admire its exterior.
+This elevated area is home to many imposing buildings and offers panoramic views of the city.

 Toompea Hill